 number of sessions

 Sometimes clients attend one session but I encourage a course of treatments to allow a relationship to grow between us and to give time for reflexology to encourage balance and well-being.
-The ideal is weekly sessions for four to six weeks followed by a monthly appointment.
 From experience, the client will feel relaxed after the first session but will begin to realise the benefits of the therapy by the fourth treatment.

 I am sometimes told that a reflexologist has diagnosed a condition.
 I have never diagnosed anything and my training and ethics discourage me from doing so.
 Reflexology highlights imbalances in the body.
 We are unable to say what these imbalances are.
 We can certainly be guided to areas that require some attention but we are dynamic beings and the processes of the body and mind are always changing in response to our internal and external environment.
 Working over time, gives a much clearer picture of our health.
 This is not just our physical state.
 Health incorporates our emotions, our mind, our spirit and our body; how we feel in ourselves.
 Do we feel that our energy levels are stable?
 Are we in a place where we can respond to demands we place on ourselves and by others and be nurtured by the process without feeling exhausted and irritable?